njlr/buck-cpp-example/README.md

 A simple example of how to organize a C/C++ project that uses [Buck build](https://www.buckbuild.com).

+This example was written as part of [an article](https://hackernoon.com/how-to-create-a-buck-based-c-c-project-38b85273d6a6).

 The project consists of two parts:

  * `demo` - An executable that computes `3 + 4` and prints the result.